bvellek/aeropress-me-app/README.md

 ## Future Improvements
 There are a number of enhancements and features that are in consideration for future versions of AeroPressME.
-These include automated 'forgot password' support, pagination of recipes, and additional sorting features.
+These include automated 'forgot password' support, pagination of recipes, additional sorting features, offline support, and rich text editing for recipe instructions (to provide ability for ordered lists).